Armaldio/blog.armaldio.xyz/content/posts/transitioning-to-the-new-windows-terminal.md

 description: Sharing my thought about the new windows terminal

 ---
-Sharing my thought about the new windows terminalllll
+Sharing my thought about the new Windows terminal